 Tips: Ensure your Staking Withdrawal quantity > Staking Deposit quantity to avoid a Missing Purchase History warning.

-Q: Why don't I see staked asset balances on the Portfolio page or inventory report?
+Q: Why don't I see staked asset balances on the Portfolio page or Inventory Report?

 Currently, Staking Deposits and Withdrawals are not shown in your portfolio or inventory report because they are not held in your wallet or exchange accounts while staked.